ACT: Claimant Prepares Adjudication Application (Disputes Payment Schedule)

 Click here for details on establishing a free Lockbox account

 - Electronic File Delivery via Fax: 1300 760 220.
 Adjudicate Today permits service of adjudication applications, notices and other documents by fax.
 Adjudicate Today permits service of adjudication applications, notices and other documents by fax.

 - Physical Delivery.
 We accept delivery in any of our Australian offices (normal business hours).
-Our NSW address is Suite 2, Mona Vale Business, 90 Mona Vale Road, Mona Vale 2103.
-A map to the NSW office and addresses of other State offices are found on our Contact Us page.
+Our ACT address is Level 1, The Realm, 18 National Circuit, Barton ACT 2600.
+A map to the ACT office and addresses of other State offices are found on our Contact Us page.

 Upon receipt of the application, Adjudicate Today nominates an appropriate adjudicator from our panel of registered adjudicators to determine the matter.
 Adjudicators cannot be pre-appointed under a construction contract and parties must not seek to influence an ANA in appointing any particular adjudicator.
 The Supreme Court may invalidate any adjudication determination where a party has influenced an adjudicator appointment.
 However if parties agree to the appointment of a particular adjudicator after the adjudication application is filed, Adjudicate Today will seek to accommodate the agreement.

-Please move to the next step on the NSW flowchart which is "Respondent has 5 business days to prepare & serve Adjudication Response on Adjudicate Today & Claimant from receipt of Application from Claimant or 2 business days after receiving notice of Adjudicator's acceptance of the Application, whichever is the later".
-Ensure you remain in the area of the flowchart with blue background.
+Please move to the next step on the ACT flowchart which is "Respondent has 7 business days to prepare & serve Adjudication Response on Adjudicate Today from receipt of Adjudication Application from Adjudicate Today or 5 business days after receiving notice of Adjudicator's acceptance of the Application, whichever is the later.
+Respondent must provide copy to Claimant within 2 days of Adjudicator" Ensure you remain in the area of the flowchart with blue background.